LedFx/LedFx/docs/installing.rst

         - Commercial grade DMX controllers
         - ESP8266 modules can be purchased for as little as $2 USD from AliExpress

 .. warning:: Anaconda is no longer recommended for installing LedFx.
-We are in the process of removing all references to Anaconda in the documentation.
-          If you come accross a reference to Anaconda in this documentation, please ignore it for now.
+We have removed all references to Anaconda.
+If you are coming from an old install, we reccomend removing Anaconda completely.

 Here is a list of tested ESP8266 firmware that works with LedFx: